vincent-uden/website/src/content/blog/pdf-reader.md

 - FoxIt is slow and non-customizable.
 - Chrome/Firefox kinda works as a PDF reader, but is lacking in the feature department.

 On linux there is (at least) one non-bad PDF reader.
 Zathura is amazing with the MuPDF backend.
-However it only works on X11/Xorg and thus Linux.
-I use Wayland and Windows.
+However it only works on ~X11/Xorg~ *(I have been told that Zathura works natively on Wayland!)* and thus Linux.
+Despite my best efforts to eliminate the latter I use both Linux and Windows.

 ## Zathura-2?